opentripplanner/OpenTripPlanner/docs/sandbox/VehicleRentalServiceDirectory.md

 **Since version:** `2.4` ∙ **Type:** `object[]` ∙ **Cardinality:** `Optional`
 **Path:** /vehicleRentalServiceDirectory

 List all networks to include.
+Use "network": "default-network" to set defaults.

+If no default network exist only the listed networks are used.
+Configure the a network with name "default-network" to include all unlisted networks.
+If not present, all unlisted networks is dropped.
+Note!
+The values int the "default-network" is not used to set missing field values in networks listed.

 <!-- PARAMETERS-DETAILS END -->